Using Cruit Foundational Assets

 When you try to fix everything manually, people often skip over important data because the page looks too crowded.

-By using a structure based on logic, you are actually guiding the reader's eye exactly where you want it to go.
+A structure based on logic guides the reader's eye exactly where you want it to go.
 You move from hoping they notice your best work to making sure they see it instantly.
 It changes your resume from a long story into a quick map of your career wins.

 Let your history lead the way.